Domino (Genesis song)

-"Domino" is a song written by the band Genesis for their 1986 album Invisible Touch.
+"Domino" is a song written by the English rock band Genesis for their thirteenth studio album Invisible Touch (1986).
 The song was the sixth track on the album.
-The music was written by the band, while the lyrics were written by keyboardist Tony Banks.
+The music was written by the band, while the lyrics were written by their keyboardist Tony Banks.
 The song is divided into two parts, "In the Glow of the Night" and "The Last Domino".

-The song, though not released as a single, charted at number 29 on the Mainstream Rock Charts.
+The song, though not released as a single, charted at number 29 on the US Mainstream Rock chart.

 The B-side of the "Tonight, Tonight, Tonight" single was the first half of this song, "In the Glow of the Night", while the B-side of "Invisible Touch" was the second part of the song, "The Last Domino".

-During a clip titled "Tony talks about his inspiration" on the When in Rome 2007 DVD, Banks states that his inspiration for the song lyrics was the 1982 Lebanon War which was still being contested prior to the recording of Invisible Touch.
+During a clip titled "Tony talks about his inspiration" on the live DVD When in Rome 2007 (2008), Banks states that his inspiration for the song lyrics was the Lebanese Civil War, which was still being contested prior to the recording of Invisible Touch.
 He set the action in a hotel room in Beirut, minutes after bombs start to fall on the city.

 Live performances

 Before the song was performed, Phil Collins would talk to the audience about the Domino Principle and demonstrate it by stating that something that might happen to the people in one section, might affect the people in another section (with the lights lighting up that section of the audience) multiple times.
 From when "The Last Domino" (Part 2) begins to the line "...now see what you've gone and done!", something different happened on every tour.

-On the Invisible Touch Tour, Phil would have a red/pink-ish light shining up at his face.
-On the We Can't Dance Tour, Phil is high up in front of the jumbotron appearing to be levitating in the air.
+On the Invisible Touch Tour, Collins would have a red/pink-ish light shining up at his face.
+On the We Can't Dance Tour, Collins is high up in front of the jumbotron appearing to be levitating in the air.
 He is on a platform that can move up and down.
-On the Turn It On Again Tour, Phil's face appears on the jumbotron and he sings that section of the song.
+On the Turn It On Again Tour, Collins' face appears on the jumbotron and he sings that section of the song.

-It was performed on the Invisible Touch, We Can't Dance, Calling All Stations (with Ray Wilson on vocals) and Turn It On Again tours.
+It was performed on the Invisible Touch, We Can't Dance, Calling All Stations (with Ray Wilson on lead vocals), Turn It On Again and The Last Domino? tours.

-A live version appears on their albums The Way We Walk, Volume Two: The Longs, and Live Over Europe 2007 (simply titled "Domino") as well as corresponding DVDs Genesis Live at Wembley Stadium, The Way We Walk - Live in Concert and When in Rome 2007.
+A live version appears on their albums The Way We Walk, Volume Two: The Longs, and Live over Europe 2007 (simply titled "Domino") as well as corresponding DVDs Genesis Live at Wembley Stadium, The Way We Walk and When in Rome 2007.